Preston Bennett joins Fry & Elder as the prominent Tulsa law firm’s newest and most up-and-coming trial attorney.

 A native of Arkansas, Preston Bennett will focus much of his practice at Fry & Elder on Family Law & Civil Litigation – specifically divorces, contractual disputes, and school bullying-related issues.
 Preston’s practice will also include Appellate work.

 “I really seek to establish an open line of communication and a level of trust with each of my clients,” Preston Bennett said.
 “Each situation is different, so it is important for me to really understand what each client is going through.

 This will enable me to customize a plan for each of my clients moving forward which will enable them the opportunity to have the most successful outcome.”

-Before joining Fry & Elder earlier in 2022, Bennett worked as an associate attorney with a Broken Arrow-based law firm where his practice areas included: Civil Litigation, Tribal Law, Appellate Practice, OESC Unemployment Appeals and Contract Drafting/Disputes.
-Bennett additionally served as a Bailiff for the Tulsa County District Courthouse under Judge Caroline Wall.
+Before joining Fry & Elder earlier in 2022, Preston worked as an associate attorney with Sterling Oaks Law Firm, where his practice areas included: Civil Litigation, Tribal Law, Appellate Practice, OESC Unemployment Appeals and Contract Drafting/Disputes.
+Preston additionally served as a Bailiff for the Tulsa County District Courthouse under Judge Caroline Wall.

 “I’m thrilled to be at Fry & Elder,” Preston Bennett said.
 “Obviously, the Fry & Elder name holds tremendous clout within the Tulsa legal community.
 I’m looking forward to learning from some of the best attorneys around.”